 The Upper Merion Township Library will be fine-free as of January 1, 2022.

 The easiest answer is everything EXCEPT museum passes.
 All books, magazines, audiobooks, music, DVDs, video games, and toys.
 As a reminder, eBooks have never accrued fines.

 Check out your access to eBooks, eMagazines, eMovies, eComics, eMusic and more from:

-Why do museum passes still accrue fines?
+Why do museum passes and hotspots still accrue fines?